dancarter888/MicrocontrollerHideAndSeek/README.md

 --------INSTRUCTION---------

-Before the game start, one player will automatically be chosen to hide and the other will be the seeker.
+Before the game starts, one player will automatically be chosen to hide and the other will be the seeker.
 Once the game start, you must find where to hide on the board by using the navswitch.
-Pressing the navswitch up and down, left and right to find a hiding location, and confirm the hiding location by using the button located on the other side of the LED array.
+Pressing the navswitch up and down, left and right to find a hiding location, and confirm the hiding location by pressing down on the navswitch.

 Other player will need to seek where you are hiding by selecting a location on their board using the same technique.
-Each player has 5 seconds to select a position to hide and to seek.
-After 5 second, positions of players will be revealed on both UCFK screen.
+After the positions of both players have been selected, positions of players will be revealed on both UCFK screen.

-Flashing lights indicate the right position.
-Solid lights indicate the position that the seeker miss.
-Position will be in 2 x 2 matrix (4 dots).
+Position will be in 3 x 3 matrix (9 dots).

-Players will take turn to hide and seek for 10 rounds or until one player can find exactly your 4 dot hiding position.
+Players will take turn to hide and seek for 4 rounds each.

 ---------SCORE---------

-Points will be accumulate for each round and the scores will be display on both UCFK's screen after round 10, showing who win and who lose.
-When a player manages to find total 4 dot of your hiding position, then that player will win automatically.
+Points will be accumulated for each round and the scores will be displayed on both UCFK's screen after round 4, showing who won and who lost.
 Game ends.

 ----ACKNOWLEDGEMENTS----